ysglh/DeepVideoAnalytics/readme.md

 # Contact

 Deep Video Analytics is currently in active development.
-The license will be relaxed once the a stable release version is reached.
+The license will be relaxed once a stable release version is reached.
 Please contact me for more information.
 For more information see [answer on this issue](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/issues/29)